Institutions of society examples. Social institution: concept, types, functions

 Public opinion, media, etc.

 Within the fundamental social institutions there are very distinct divisions into small institutions.
-For example, economic institutions, along with the basic institution of property, include many stable systems of relations - financial, production, marketing, organizational and managerial institutions.
-In the system of political institutions modern society, along with the key institution of power, there are institutions of political representation, presidency, separation of powers, local self-government, parliamentarism, etc.
+For example, economic institutions, along with the basic institution of property, include many stable systems of relations - financial, production, marketing, organizational and management institutions.
+In the system of political institutions modern society, along with the key institution of power, the institutions of political representation, presidency, separation of powers, local self-government, parliamentarism, etc. are distinguished.

 Social institutions in public life perform the following functions or tasks:

-• provide an opportunity to satisfy individuals, social communities and groups their various needs;
+• provide the opportunity for individuals, social communities and groups to satisfy their various needs;

-• regulate the actions of individuals within the framework of social relations, stimulating desirable and repressing undesirable behavior;
+• regulate the actions of individuals within social relations, stimulating desirable and repressing undesirable behavior;

-• determine and maintain the general social order by the system of their social regulators and carry out the reproduction of impersonal public functions(that is, such functions that are always performed in the same way, regardless of the personal traits and interests of mankind);
+• determine and maintain the general social order by the system of their social regulators and carry out the reproduction of impersonal public functions(that is, those functions that are always performed in the same way, regardless of the personal characteristics and interests of humanity);

-• produce the integration of aspirations, actions and relationships of individuals and ensure the internal cohesion of the community.
+• They integrate the aspirations, actions and relationships of individuals and ensure the internal cohesion of the community.

-The totality of these social functions is formed into the general social functions of social institutions as certain types. social system.
-These features are very versatile.
-Sociologists of different directions tried to somehow classify them, to present them in the form of a certain ordered system.
+The totality of these social functions develops into the general social functions of social institutions as certain types social system.
+These functions are very diverse.
+Sociologists of different directions sought to somehow classify them, present them in the form of a certain ordered system.
 The most complete and interesting classification was presented by the so-called. "institutional school".
-Representatives of the institutional school in sociology (S. Lipset, D. Landberg and others) identified four main functions of social institutions:
+Representatives of the institutional school in sociology (S. Lipset, D. Landberg, etc.) identified four main functions of social institutions:

-• Socialization is the transfer to individuals of patterns of behavior and methods of activity established in a given society - the institutions of the family, education, religion, etc.
+• Socialization is the transfer to individuals of patterns of behavior and methods of activity established in a given society - institutions of family, education, religion, etc.

 • Production and distribution.
-Provided by the economic and social institutions of management and control - the authorities.
+Provided by economic and social institutions of management and control - authorities.

-• The functions of management and control are carried out through a system of social norms and regulations that implement the corresponding types of behavior: moral and legal regulations, customs, administrative decisions etc. Social institutions govern the individual's behavior through a system of sanctions.
+• Management and control functions are carried out through a system of social norms and regulations that implement the corresponding types of behavior: moral and legal norms, customs, administrative decisions etc. Social institutions control individual behavior through a system of sanctions.

-In addition to solving its specific tasks, each social institution performs universal functions inherent in all of them.
+In addition to solving its specific problems, each social institution performs universal functions inherent to all of them.
 The functions common to all social institutions include the following:

-1. The function of fixing and reproducing social relations.
-Each institution has a set of norms and rules of conduct, fixed, standardizing the behavior of its members and making this behavior predictable.
-Social control provides the order and framework in which the activities of each member of the institution must proceed.
+1. The function of consolidating and reproducing social relations.
+Each institution has a set of norms and rules of behavior, fixed, standardizing the behavior of its participants and making this behavior predictable.
+Social control provides the order and framework within which the activities of each member of the institution should take place.
 Thus, the institution ensures the stability of the structure of society.
-The Code of the Institute of the Family assumes that the members of society are divided into stable small groups - families.
-Social control provides a state of stability for each family, limits the possibility of its collapse.
+The Code of the Family Institute assumes that members of society are divided into stable small groups - families.
+Social control ensures a state of stability for each family and limits the possibility of its disintegration.

 2. Regulatory function.
-It ensures the regulation of relationships between members of society by developing patterns and patterns of behavior.
-All human life takes place with the participation of various social institutions, but each social institution regulates activities.
+It ensures the regulation of relationships between members of society through the development of patterns and patterns of behavior.
+A person’s entire life takes place with the participation of various social institutions, but each social institution regulates activities.
 Consequently, a person, with the help of social institutions, demonstrates predictability and standard behavior, fulfills role requirements and expectations.

 3. Integrative function.
-This function ensures cohesion, interdependence and mutual responsibility of the members.
-This happens under the influence of institutionalized norms, values, rules, a system of roles and sanctions.
-It streamlines the system of interactions, which leads to an increase in the stability and integrity of the elements of the social structure.
+This function ensures cohesion, interdependence and mutual responsibility of members.
+This occurs under the influence of institutionalized norms, values, rules, a system of roles and sanctions.
+It streamlines the system of interactions, which leads to increased stability and integrity of the elements of the social structure.

 5. Communication functions.
-The information produced by the institution should be disseminated both within the institution (for the purpose of managing and monitoring compliance with social norms) and in interaction between institutions.
+Information produced by an institution should be disseminated both within the institution (for the purpose of managing and monitoring compliance with social norms) and in interaction between institutions.
 This function has its own specifics - formal connections.
 This is the main function of the media institute.
-Scientific institutions actively perceive information.
-The commutative possibilities of institutions are not the same: some have them to a greater extent, others to a lesser extent.
+Scientific institutions actively absorb information.
+The commutative capabilities of institutions are not the same: some have them to a greater extent, others to a lesser extent.

 What else to read